What's new in version 5.0?

 - Searching (including a programmatic API)

 - Sidebar with thumbnails, outlines, and attachments (and each of them both optional and customizable)

-- Download and upload
+- Download (including form data) and upload

 - Zoom (with optional two-way binding to an attribute)